plamzi/Havoc/README.md

 http://www.aaralon.com/text

-(mostly text, very close to what you will get out-of-the-box)
+(mostly text, very close to what you will get out of the box)

 http://www.aaralon.com